 If any electrical equipment does not operate, check for an open fuse.

-- 1. Be sure the ignition switch and the headlight switch are OFF. - Open the glove box to access the fuse box cover.
+- 1. Be sure the ignition switch and the headlight switch are OFF.

-- 3. Pull the fuse box cover to remove. - 4.
-Remove the fuse with the fuse puller.
+- 2. Pull the fuse box cover to remove.

+- 3. Remove the fuse with the fuse puller.